 - Keep your signature under control: While I don’t feel as strongly as some when it comes to user signatures, it’s best to try and avoid making them too fancy.
 It should at the very least link to your userpage and talk page and, if you’re feeling especially adventurous, your contributions too.
 It shouldn’t be too wild – signatures should all look uniform.
 If a talk page features lots of messages with wildly-different signatures at the end it can only make things more confusing.

-- Avoid acronyms when talking to new editors (or AAWTTNE, for short): Even though experienced editors remember to AGF and are well aware of the 3RR.
-We know all about DYK and AfD – but do the new users?
-This is even more confusing if they don’t speak English as a first language and using jargon such as these TLAs can, and does, exclude people.
+- Avoid acronyms when talking to new editors (or AAWTTNE, for short): Experienced editors remember to AGF and are well aware of the 3RR, and we know all about DYK and AfD – but do the new users?
+This is even more confusing if they don’t speak English as a first language and using jargon such as these TLAs can – and does – exclude people.

 - Adopt them, or help them find an adopter: So there’s this thing on Wikipedia called adopt-a-user where experienced editors “adopt” someone who needs help and teaches them the ropes.
 It’s helpful to have someone teach you what to do rather than having to trawl through loads of policies and guidelines and such like.
 More info here.

 - Show them some #wikilove: There’s an extension installed – give it some use; congratulate them when they do something good to encourage them!

 - Encourage them to use Userboxes etc.: Even though “it shouldn’t matter” allowing people to identify with subcultures makes them feel more at home; it makes editing Wikipedia more fun.
 We know it’s not MySpace, but perhaps we can learn something from social networks. 😉